Nutritional Care Strategy and Malnutrition Programme Resources

 Malnutrition is preventable through early intervention and The Malnutrition Programme is a fantastic example of joint working across the health and social care partners (Dorset Health Care, Dorset Council, BCP Council, Tricuro and the CCG.)
 The Malnutrition Programme, overview, objectives and outcomes

-Due to the high levels of malnutrition within the community The Malnutrition Programme was developed for all those patients who live at home (not Care Homes or Hospitals) and it consists of all front line staff screening for malnutrition, inputting the data into a joint electronic system and following agreed care pathways.
-These pathways Care Pathways December 2016 ensure the sharing of data and if completed correctly no patient can slip through the net and not cared for appropriately.
-Guidance notes for completing the joint electronic system
+Due to the high levels of malnutrition within the community The Malnutrition Programme was developed for all those patients who live at home (not Care Homes or Hospitals).
+It consists of all front line staff screening for malnutrition, inputting the data into a 'MUST’ / Nutritional Screening Electronic Form and following agreed care pathways.
+These pathways Care Pathways ensure the sharing of data and if completed correctly no patient/client can slip through the net and not cared for appropriately.
+Guidance notes for completing the ‘MUST’ / Nutritional Screening Electronic Form

 Poor nutrition and hydration at home as well as in care homes and hospitals has been frequently highlighted in recent years.